LeonisX/yoda-stories-translation-tool/documents/dta-tile.md

 Each location divided into 32x32 pixel cells, and tiles cannot go beyond the borders of these cells.
 These are not sprites, but static images.
 So, you cannot even dream about the smoothness of Luke Skywalker's movement.
-It moves immediately 32 pixels in the selected direction.
+It moves exactly 32 pixels in the selected direction.
 The same goes for the movement of enemies and even shots with laser weapons.

 > **Note:** The loading screen and speech bubbles do not use tiles.
 In the first case, this is a full-fledged bitmap,